3I/ATLAS: Exploration

-Between 1 and 7 October 2025, two ESA's Mars orbiters, Trace Gas Orbiter (TGO) and Mars Express, observed 3I/ATLAS during its closest approach to the planet.
+Between 1 and 7 October 2025, two of ESA's Mars orbiters, Trace Gas Orbiter (TGO) and Mars Express, observed 3I/ATLAS during its closest approach to the planet.
 TGO was able to capture the comet with its camera, but it couldn't be seen on photos by Mars Express, likely because of much lower exposure time.
-NASA's Mars Reconnaissance Orbiter also observed the comet, but data wasn't released due to NASA shutdown.
+NASA's Mars Reconnaissance Orbiter also observed the comet, but data wasn't released due to NASA being shut down.
 The CNSA's Mars orbiter Tianwen-1 also managed to image 3I/ATLAS.

 The Juno spacecraft orbiting Jupiter may be able to observe 3I/ATLAS when it passes close to Jupiter in March 2026, but it is unlikely that Juno could be redirected to 3I/ATLAS because the spacecraft is low on fuel and has issues with its engine.
 Astrophysicist Marshall Eubanks has calculated that the Psyche spacecraft passed about 0.302 AU from 3I/ATLAS on 4 September 2025, while the Jupiter Icy Moons Explorer (Juice) passed within 0.428 AU from 3I/ATLAS on 4 November 2025.
 However, commanding these spacecraft to observe 3I/ATLAS would be difficult and could introduce risks to their primary missions.
-Despite this, Juice attempted to observe 3I/ATLAS in November 2025 using its cameras, spectrometers, and a particle sensor.
-Due to the challenging thermal conditions during Juice's travel through the inner Solar System, the data from these observations are not expected to reach Earth before February 2026 due to the need to use the craft's high-gain antenna as a heat shield.
+Despite this, Juice observed 3I/ATLAS in November 2025 using its cameras, spectrometers, and a particle sensor.

 From 30 October to 6 November 2025, it was predicted that Europa Clipper would potentially be immersed within the ion tail of 3I/ATLAS, providing the opportunity to detect the signatures of an interstellar comet's ion tail.
 Characteristic changes to the solar wind are also expected to be observed; a magnetic draping structure associated with the comet may be identifiable.
 It was further predicted that spacecraft Hera would possibly be immersed within the ion tail of 3I/ATLAS from 25 October to 1 November 2025.